aadegboyega/GASModel-Extensions/README.md

 # GAS
 Generalized Autoregressive Score Models in R

+This work extends the code originally published by Catania et el by adding the lognormal and Gumbel models to GAS

 `GAS` ([Catania et al., 20xx](https://CRAN.R-project.org/package=GAS)) implements the Generalized Autoregressive Score (GAS) framework in R. The GAS package provides functions to simulate univariate and multivariate GAS processes,